a993096281/galaxysql/CONTRIBUTING.md

 ### Create a PR
 Click **New pull request** or **Compare & pull  request** button, choose to compare branches apsaradb/galaxysql and your_github/your_github_id_feature_name, and write PR description.

+Make sure corresponding test cases are added, and no existing test cases are broken ([detail](./docs/en/pull-request.md)).

 ### Address Reviewers' Comments
 Resolve all problems raised by reviewers and update PR.